 "This needs investigation," Rosenthal said, saying that the number of cases observed so far is closer o that expected in workers at a typical health care center, who might be exposed more often to the disease's active form.

-Rosenthal said there are a number of possibilities of how the six contracted the disease.
+Rosenthal said there are a number

 "They might have been exposed to someone with active tuberculosis who visited for a few days," Rosenthal said.
 "That will be investigated."

 Zuromskis said the small epidemic was discovered by chance.